-Rationale: Under the Registration Data Policy, Administrative Contact data is no longer collected by the Registrar.
+Rationale: Under the upcoming Registration Data Policy, Administrative Contact data is no longer required to be collected by the Registrar, and therefore cannot be relied upon for Transfer Policy requirements.
 Accordingly, the Registered Name Holder would be the only authorized transfer contact.